Overview of the Prize

 “Graaff-Reinet has been selected as the site for several reasons.
 It’s unique landscape – which already draws leading palaeontologists and environmentalists from around the world – reminds us of the deeper picture.
 Its location in relation to the country’s major cities will allow breathing room for creative ideas to grow.
 And hopefully, in time, we can continue to build on the legacy of the town as a “Museum without Walls,” concludes Hanneli Rupert.

-Our Workshop podcast in now available so you can catch up on the learnings and be inspired wherever you are.
-Keep watching this space for updates.
+Our Workshop podcast is now available so you can catch up on the learnings and be inspired wherever you are.

 Welcome and SIAP Overview: